aws-greengrass/aws-greengrass-nucleus/DEVELOPING.md

 root dir/plugins/trusted.
 The plugin will be injected immediately when the kernel starts up.

+## Testing
+JUnit 5 is used for both unit and integration testing.

+`mvn test` will only run the unit tests.
+Use `mvn verify` to run both, or use `mvn surefire:test@integration-tests` to run only the integration tests.

 ## PR/CR
 Since development is on GitHub and not GitFarm we can't use `cr` to create a code review.
 Instead you must push to a remote branch.
 Pushing to a remote branch will give you a URL to open a pull request against `master`.